DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-06-update-financial-support-section.md

 This can make it difficult for candidates to easily understand key information and compare it with other courses.

-Additionally, information specific to non-UK citizens was difficult to find at the bottom of the box.
+Information specific to non-UK citizens was difficult to find at the bottom of the box.

-### Fee-based courses

 ![screenshot of the previous design of the financial support callout box](find-financial-callout-fee-before-jan-2025.png)

-### Salaried courses
+Information for salaried courses also mentioned salary pay scales in addition to financial support.

 ![screenshot of the previous design of the financial support callout box](find-financial-callout-salaried-before-jan-2025.png)